67th Army (Soviet Union): Leningrad-Novgorod Offensive

 On 1 January 1944, the army included the 116th and 118th Rifle Corps, the 291st Rifle Division, 14th Fortified Area, 81st Gun Artillery Brigade, artillery, engineering, and other units.
 The army fought in the Leningrad-Novgorod Offensive.
 Operating in conjunction with the troops of the Volkhov Front it defeated the Mga and Luga groups of German troops and captured Mga on 21 January.
-The army attempted to surround the German XXVII Army Corps and XXVIII Army Corps from the north, but its attacks were stopped by the 12th Panzer Division.The army captured Luga on 12 February.Continuing the offensive, the army reached the Pskov-Ostrov fortified area at the end of February.
+The army attempted to surround the German XXVII Army Corps and XXVIII Army Corps from the north, but its attacks were stopped by the 12th Panzer Division.
+The army captured Luga on 12 February.
+Continuing the offensive, the army reached the Pskov-Ostrov fortified area at the end of February.
 In March Sviridov was replaced by Lieutenant general Vladimir Romanovsky.

 Operations in the Baltic

 On 24 April the 67th Army became part of the newly formed 3rd Baltic Front.

+By 1 June 1944, the army comprised the 110th Rifle Corps (168th, 265th, 268th Rifle Divisions), 116th Rifle Corps (85th, 86th, 291st Rifle Divisions), 119th Rifle Corps (198th, 285th, 326th Rifle Divisions) and 123rd Rifle Corps (56th, 239th, 364th Rifle Divisions).

 It fought in the Pskov-Ostrov Offensive between 17 and 21 July.
 The army captured Ostrov on 21 July.
 Between 10 August and 6 September it fought in the Tartu Offensive.
 The army broke through the lines of German XXXVIII Army Corps on the first day of the offensive and captured Pechory on the next day.
 The army captured Voru on 13 August, at which point the army's advance was shifted towards Tartu.
-Tartu was captured on 25 August,after a day of heavy street fighting.Between 14 September and 22 October the army fought in the Riga Offensive.
+Tartu was captured on 25 August, after a day of heavy street fighting.
+Between 14 September and 22 October the army fought in the Riga Offensive.
 The army helped push back the German 16th and 18th Armies and captured Riga on 13 October, reaching the coast.
 On 16 October the army became part of the Leningrad Front.
 The army then took up defensive positions to secure the coast of the Gulf of Riga.
 In March 1945 Nikolai Simoniak became the army's commander.
 The Courland Pocket surrendered at the end of the war in early May.
 The army was disbanded between June and July.
 The army headquarters was disbanded on 2 August in the Leningrad Military District.